ChemistLock/ChemistLock/README.md

--  How to reach me: yell into the void for a while, I should respond within 3-4 business days
+-  How to reach me: yell into the void for a while, I should respond via prophetic visions within 3-4 business days
 -  Pronouns: He/Him
 -  Fun fact: I'm actually a codfish (shhhh don't tell anyone)